How to Improve Project Prioritization

 • Manage resources more effectively.

-• Help teams understand where to focus their time.
+• Help teams understand where to prioritize work and focus their time.

-Below is a four-step process to help you get an existing project portfolio under control.
+Below are project prioritization techniques to help you get an existing project portfolio under control.

-Firstly, you need to understand the current state of play.
-Find out:
+Firstly, you need to understand the current state of your project portfolio.
+Gather key information on the following:

 • The status of these projects.

-• The business case, including strategic alignment, of each project.
+• Business case and strategic alignment of each project.

 • Resource allocation and budgets.

-If your organization is using project portfolio management software, gathering this information should be straightforward.
+If your organization is using project portfolio management software, gathering this information should be easy to access.

 • What projects are planned?